Hendrix-CS/csci285/index.md

 Upon completing this course, you will be able to,

 * Analyze & visualize data sets from a variety of sources.
-* Learn several analysis techniques include EDA, clustering, and regression.
+* Learn several analysis techniques including clustering and regression.
 * Model and solve system dynamics problems.
 * Construct a Monte-Carlo simulation model.
 * Develop agent-based models for complex simulations.